According to Human Capital Report Estonia is a success story concerning successful human capital potential maximization, ranking 15th globally.

-The duration of the annual vacation is 28 days, an extended vacation is granted in case of some professions, such as state officials and local government officials, teachers, academic, pedagogical and scientific staff and others.
+The duration of the annual vacation is 28 days, an extended vacation is granted in case of some professions, such as state officials and local government officials, teachers, academic, pedagogical and scientific staff, and others.
 National holidays and public holidays are not included in the vacation duration calculations.
-An employee may be granted unpaid leave at his or her request for a period of time established by agreement of the parties.
+An employee may be granted unpaid leave at his or her request for a period of time established by the agreement of the parties.

-Maternity leave - A woman is granted 140 days pregnancy and maternity leave, which may commence at least 70 days before the estimated birth date of the child.
+Maternity leave – A woman is granted 140 days of pregnancy and maternity leave, which may commence at least 70 days before the estimated birth date of the child.
 The maternity benefit is paid by the state.

 Parental leave – A mother or a father shall be granted parental leave at her or his request for raising a child of up to 3 years of age.
 The parental benefit is paid by the state.
 Together the maternity benefit and the parental benefit are paid for a period of 575 days.